 Beginning high school can be overwhelming.
 However, the good news is that college should not be the highest priority at this point.
 The primary focus of freshman year should be adjusting to the demands of high school and exploring future possibilities.

 As students enter high school, they are given more opportunities to pursue their interests.
 Ninth graders begin the final stage of their primary education with more challenging options among core requirements as well as expanded elective choices.
-Courses should be considered carefully because grades become much more impactful at this point in students’ educational career.
+Courses should be considered carefully because grades become much more impactful at this point in students’ educational careers.
 Taking a series of manageable yet challenging courses is an opportunity to prove to colleges what the student is capable of and stand out among other applicants.
 Students should not overwhelm themselves to the point of compromising their GPA, but should rather maintain a good balance of challenging and controllable classes.

 When planning a student’s high school career, it is important to remember that the majority of colleges maintain their own set of required high school courses to be considered.
-These requirements may vary between colleges so it is a good idea to check what their criteria is before sophomore year if a student already has a university in mind.
+These requirements may vary between colleges so it is a good idea to check what their criteria are before the sophomore year if a student already has a university in mind.

 The general requirements followed by most colleges are: